-Using Codewarrior you can open the μTasker project and compile the target M5223X_ROM (this is suitable for both the demo board and the evaluation board).
-Since the
+Using the Codewarrior you can open the μTasker project and compile the target M52235EVB_ROM (this is fine also for the demo board if that is the one you are using).

-Note that the M5223X has 32k of RAM and so the size of code running there is quite limited.
+Note that the M52235 has 32k of RAM and so the size of code running there is quite limited.
 For this reason it is preferred to load to and debug from FLASH, since the amount of actual target debugging which we will need to do is very limited.
 That is what the μ Tasker simulator is all about, keeping the bulk of development work on the PC where it is much more efficient to perform.